 Whatever option you choose expect to arrive in Quito an hour or more after leaving the airport.

-There are several options near the airport.
+There are several options near the airport with more appearing all the time.
 Check out our Ecuador VIP program for hotels we recommend near the airport and to get a 10% discount off your stay.

 Plans are in place to convert the old airport into a park.

 The Guayaquil airport is new as of 2006.
 It is located just north of the city's center.
 It is among the best airports of Latin America.

 This airport is also more convenient if traveling to the south of the country: Cuenca, Loja, etc.